sheldonucr/ee260_lab/lab2/README.md

 file name should be following

-`lab1-[My UCR NET ID].pdf`
+`lab2-[My UCR NET ID].pdf`

 for example, my UCR Net ID is `tkim049`, so filename should be

-`lab1-tkim049.pdf`
+`lab2-tkim049.pdf`

 * Tar and Zip your design folder you made

 `cd ~/eecs168` or you made

-`tar -cvzf lab1-[My UCR NET ID].tgz ./`
+`tar -cvzf lab2-[My UCR NET ID].tgz ./`

 for example, my ucr Net ID is `tkim049`, so do like following

-`tar -cvzf lab1-tkim049.tgz ./`
+`tar -cvzf lab2-tkim049.tgz ./`

 * You need to submit two files (*.pdf, *.tgz) in iLearn

 ### Lab Report Due

 * One week.

-1/22 Friday 11:59pm.
+* eecs168-021: by 11:59pm on 2/1
+* eecs168-022: by 11:59pm on 1/28

 ### Next lab

-In lab 3, you will learn Parasitic Extraction, post-simulation with parasitic extraction, and Hierachical design.
-In addition, we will start to design Standard Cell for our full chip.
+In lab 3, you will learn Parasitic Extraction, post-simulation with parasitic extraction, and Hierarchical design with 4-bit Full Adder.
+In addition, we will start to design Standard Cell for our full chip later.